-- Confidentiality and the right inspect and review the educational records of their child
+- Confidentiality and the right to inspect and review the educational records of their child

 - The right of parents to participate in meetings related to the identification, evaluation, and placement of their child, and the provision of FAPE (a free appropriate public education) to their child

 - The right of parents to obtain an independent educational evaluation (IEE) of their child

 - The right of parents to receive prior written notice